MOST BEAUTIFUL PLACES IN PERU TO VISIT

-Be conscious of the fact that every city has good and bad areas- research before you go so you know your good areas and stay in them.
+Be conscious that every city has good and bad areas- research before you go so you know your good areas and stay in them.

-Knowing some Spanish (even just the basics) is also very helpful.
-I do not speak Spanish fluently but over the years have gained enough to ask directions, have basic conversations and understanding which can be incredibly helpful, pick up a phrasebook and practice before going.
-If you are staying mainly in coastal areas where tourism is more common English will be more widely spoken.
+Knowing some Spanish (even just the basics) is also beneficial.
+I do not speak Spanish fluently, but over the years have gained enough to ask directions, have basic conversations and understanding, which can be incredibly helpful, pick up a phrasebook, and practice before going.
+If you are staying mainly in coastal areas where tourism is more common, English is more widely spoken.

-Be sure to wear a bra (this will help in avoiding unwanted sexual attention in Latin America), catcalling is common but always ignore and just continue walking, it’s best to avoid confrontation.
+Be sure to wear a bra (this will help avoid unwanted sexual attention in Latin America).
+Catcalling is common, but always ignore and continue walking.
+It’s best to avoid confrontation.

 How to Get Around in Peru